 Inspired by the embroidered textiles of South Africa, I began a fair trade import business called African Threads.
 I built a strong network with various craft collectives in South Africa.
 I ran African Threads for 7 years and you can read more details about it below.

 I’d be delighted if you followed my blog.
 Also, check out my quilting books and quilting supplies.
 I offer a small curated collection of fine South African crafts and collectibles that I bring back from – see them at the links on this site.
 Contact me if you want to order something special from South Africa, in my role as art consultant I facilitate requests and commissions.

 A little about African Threads:

-I started African Threads in 2006 as a fair-trade, socially conscious import business and ran it for 7 years until 2014.
+I ran African Threads from 2006 to 2013 as a fair-trade, socially conscious import business.
 I was inspired after hearing Stephen Lewis talk about the plight of Grandmothers in Africa.
 I felt the best way to help was to start importing and marketing textiles to generate economic flow to women artisans in South Africa.
 For 7 years I built strong relationships with 9 women’s craft and sewing collectives in South Africa.
 I visited them and marketed their glorious textile hangings, bead jewellery and woven baskets.
 During that time I donated a portion of the profits form sales to the Stephen Lewis Foundation and managed to donate close to $13,000.
-We visit some of the same groups on my Arts & Culture Tours to South Africa.
 The embroidery collectives are all still going strong and have built diverse markets for their work.

 My logo used on this site is based on a hand carved wooden block from Namibia.
 Check out the stunning blocks by the Kavango Carvers Oshiwa group in Namibia.
 They are great for block printing on fabric and paper.